KART: Parameterization of Privacy Leakage Scenarios from Pre-trained Language Models: 18 HIPAA Identifiers

 \section{18 HIPAA Identifiers}

-Under the HIPAA Privacy Rule, clinical records for the second usage must meet either of the two conditions: (i) Experts determine that the clinical records are anonymized properly and have little risk to disclose the subject of the information, or (ii) a set of specific identifiers (18 HIPAA Identifiers) regarding the subjects of the information and their relatives, employers, and household members is removed from the clinical records.
-Table \ref{tb:hipaa-18-identifiers} list 18 HIPAA Identifiers.
+Under the HIPAA Privacy Rule, clinical records for the second usage must meet either of the two conditions: (i) Experts determine that the clinical records are anonymized properly and that there is little risk of disclosing the subject of the information, or (ii) a set of specific identifiers (18 HIPAA identifiers) regarding the subjects of the information and their relatives, employers, and household members is removed from the clinical records~\cite{hipaa}.
+Table \ref{tb:hipaa-18-identifiers} the lists 18 HIPAA identifiers.